sifisovictormasemola-ship-it/Bright-coffee-shop-case-study/README.md

-# Bright-coffee-shop-case-study consist of four files that reads as follows
+# Bright-coffee-shop-case-study consist of four folders that reads as follows

 Data processing - where data is explored in SQL on databricks